aramjaninchka/das-meta-task-eks/README.md

 # Dasmeta EKS Infrastructure Task - Completion Report

 ## Task Overview
+I will finish this task no matter what, since it was a very challenging but interesting task.
+I have a lot to learn about K8s and how Cloudwatch expects you to send data to it.
 I was given a comprehensive infrastructure task to create an EKS cluster with monitoring, logging, and application deployment capabilities.
 This document outlines the current progress and remaining work.

 ## ✅ Completed Components